COLUMBUS, Ohio –

-In keeping with the efforts to strengthen preparedness capabilities, the Continuity of Operations planners of Defense Logistics Agency Distribution recently took the Emergency Relocation Group to an alternate work site.
+In keeping with the efforts to strengthen our preparedness capabilities, the Continuity of Operations planners of Defense Logistics Agency Distribution recently took selected members of the Emergency Relocation Group to an alternate work site.
 Federal Continuity Directive 1, dated October 26, 2012, governs the COOP program, and training visits to alternate work sites are one of its annual requirements.
 It states there are four pillars of continuity capabilities: leadership, staff, communication and facilities.

 Government agencies are required to have these sites in order to maintain operations during a continuity event.
-A continuity event can be anything from a fire that destroys part of a building, to a natural disaster, or the threat or occurrence of a terrorist attack.
+A “continuity event” can be anything from a fire that destroys part of a building, to a natural disaster, or the threat or occurrence of a terrorist attack.
 Any event that makes it impossible for employees to work in their regular facilities could result in the activation of the COOP plan.